debpc/my-express/README.md

 # my-express
-An exemple of Express Rest Api.
+A simple example of Express Rest Api.